A visa is required. We can assist in processing this document.

 This electronic pre-registration service is only available for travelers entering via Suvarnabhumi Airport, Don Mueang Airport, Phuket Airport, Chiang Mai Airport, Chiangrai Airport, Hua Hin Airport, Samui International Airport, Sukhothai Airport, Surat Thani International Airport and U-Tapao International Airport.

-For travelers flying to another airport, you will have to obtain your VOA at that airport upon arrival.
+For travelers flying into another airport, you will have to obtain your VOA at that airport upon arrival.